-When you try to sync your iPhone, iPad, or iPod touch with iTunes, you might see an alert message that says:
+When you try to sync your iPhone, iPad or iPod touch with your computer, you might see an alert message that says:

 "The iPhone [device name] cannot be synced.
 An unknown error occurred (-54)."

-This can happen if a file on your computer or iOS device is locked.
-In most cases, your sync will continue if you click OK at the bottom of the message.
+This can happen if a file on your computer or iOS or iPadOS device is locked.
+Click OK to continue the sync.

-The media files in your iTunes library might be stored in several locations.
-Try consolidating your files into the iTunes Media folder.
+The media files in the Music app or iTunes library might be stored in several locations.
+Try consolidating your files into one library.